Model-Free Design of Control Systems over Wireless Fading Channels: Co-Design via Reinforcement Learning

-This dual formulation of the constrained optimization problem provides a framework to handle the resource utilization constraints and ultimately learn feasible policies via a bilevel optimization consisting of an inner RL problem of the primal variable $\theta$ in \eqref{eq_dual} and an outer convex optimization problem of the dual variable $\lambda$ in \eqref{eq:dual_opt_problem}.
-Is it not clear, however, how solving the parametrized version of the dual problem in equations \eqref{eq:lagrangian_param} --- \eqref{eq:dual_opt_problem} relates to the optimality of the original, constrained co-design problem \eqref{eq:constrained_optimal_prob}.
-To establish a relation between the different optimization problems --- and ultimately establish conditions under which the solution found in the parametrized dual domain is still capable of rendering the system stable --- we first utilize results from the theory of constrained reinforcement learning.
+This dual formulation of the constrained optimization problem provides a framework to handle the resource utilization constraints and learn feasible policies via a bilevel optimization consisting of an inner RL problem of the primal variable $\theta$ in \eqref{eq_dual} and an outer convex optimization problem of the dual variable $\lambda$ in \eqref{eq:dual_opt_problem}.
+Solving the dual, parametrized problem in equations \eqref{eq:lagrangian_param} --- \eqref{eq:dual_opt_problem}, however, does not necessarily imply optimality of the original constrained co-design problem \eqref{eq:constrained_optimal_prob}.
+To establish a relation between the value of the unparametrized primal problem and the value of the parametrized dual problem --- and ultimately establish conditions under which the introduction of policy parametrizations and the use of dual methods yield feasible policies capable of stabilizing the WCS --- we first utilize results from the theory of constrained reinforcement learning.
+In the following, we assume that the co-design policy is parametrized by a \emph{near-universal} parametrization $\pi$.
+Such parametrizations are defined as those that can approximate any policy or function in $\Pi$ within a certain bound.
+We define this class formally as follows: \begin{definition}[\cite{eisen_learning_2018}] Let $\mathcal{P}(\mathcal{S})$ the space of probability measures on $( \Gamma, \mathcal{B}( \Gamma))$ parametrized by elements of $\mathcal{S}$, where $\mathcal{B}( \Gamma)$ are the Borel sets of $ \Gamma$.
+Then, a parametrization $\pi_\theta$ is an $\epsilon$-universal parametrization of functions in $\mathcal{P}(\mathcal{S})$ if, for some $\epsilon > 0$, there exists for any $\pi \in \mathcal{P}(\mathcal{S})$ a parameter $\theta \in \mathbb{R}^r$ such that